oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

      * Server and domain log locations -- use the `logHome` domain setting instead
      * Node Manager access credentials

-   Note that it's OK, even expected, to override network access point `public` or `external` addresses and ports.
-Also note that external access to JMX (MBean) or online WLST requires that the network access point internal port and external port match (external T3 or HTTP tunneling access to JMS, RMI, or EJBs don't require port matching).
+   Note that it is permitted to override network access point `public` or `external` addresses and ports.
+External access to JMX (MBean) or online WLST requires that the network access point internal port and external port match (external T3 or HTTP tunneling access to JMS, RMI, or EJBs don't require port matching).

+{{% notice warning %}}
+We strongly recommend that T3 or any RMI protocol should not be exposed outside the cluster due to security considerations.
+{{% /notice %}}

 #### Changing a domain resource `restartVersion`